BergQuester/v8tr.github.io/_drafts/2019-04-02-the-power-of-namespacing-in-swift.md

 }
 ```

-Imagine the constants are put into global scope.
-What their names could be?
-I guess, these names are close enough to reality:
+How the constants will be named if put into global scope?
+I guess, those are close enough:

 ```swift
 let itemListViewControllerItemsPerPage = 7
 let itemListViewControllerHeaderHeight: CGFloat = 60
 ```

-Those are difficult to read and type.
+The names look identical, are difficult to read and error-prone to type.
 No more cumbersome names.
 Compare with:

 ```swift
 ItemListViewController.Constants.itemsPerPage
 ItemListViewController.Constants.headerHeight
 ```

-**Factories**.
+**Factories and factory methods**.
 The creation of objects often contains complex mapping, validations, special cases handling.
-Furthermore, many overloaded methods may exist for different scenarios.
-Namespaced factories provide handy way of keeping things together without polluting external scope:
+Namespaced factories and factory methods provide a handy way of keeping creation and mapping logic close the the original type, without polluting the external scope:

 ```swift
 struct Item {